Why start a personal training business?

-- Plan your business mission and your unique selling point that sets you apart from fellow trainers within your industry, location, and niche.
+- Plan your business mission and the unique selling point that sets you apart from fellow trainers within your industry, location, and niche.

 How to Start a Mobile Personal Training Business

-If you are on the go, then it can become difficult to manage taking your laptop to the park or gym or a filing cabinet chock-full with the information you need to keep on your clients.
+If you are on the go, then it can become difficult to manage to take your laptop to the park or gym or a filing cabinet chock-full of the information you need to keep on your clients.

 Make sure that you have reliable transportation and set meeting areas that you and your client are comfortable with

-Be present in local events where you could attract new customers and increase awareness for your business.
+Be present in local events where you could attract new customers and increase awareness of your business.